jipgg/Dluau/README.md

 A minimal runtime that extends the [Luau](https://github.com/luau-lang/luau) language and turns it into a more flexible, general purpose and dynamically extensible scripting environment.
 ## Features
-It extends the Luau C API with a minimal set of utilities to standardize/synchronize userdata type tags and namecall stringatoms for more easily extending the environment with external C API that can be dynamically loaded with the builtin `dlimport` library.
+It extends the Luau C API with a minimal set of utilities to standardize/synchronize userdata type tags and namecall stringatoms for more easily extending the environment with external Luau C API that can be dynamically loaded with the builtin `dlimport` library.

+A `cinterop` library with support for creating raw C bindings for exported C functions as well as partial support for mapping usable POD C struct wrappers (`structinfo`) that can be used to interpret c struct values.

 For this to work reliably the runtime consists of a shared dll named `dluaulib.dll` which other dlls can link to or import symbols from.